mohanr/mohanr.github.io/_posts/2023-11-01-ProbabilisticDataStructures.md

 This particular implementation found in _RocksDB_ source is considered legacy as they have a better implementation.
 Nevertheless I have attempted to port it to OCaml.

-This is a simple test to convince myself that OCaml _Int32_ has to be shifted right to avoid overflow that result in a negative number. _Int64_ doesn't need this.
+This is a simple test to convince myself that OCaml _Int32_ has to be shift_right_logical to avoid overflow that result in a negative number. _Int64_ doesn't need this as it is bigger.

 {% highlight ocaml %}